 You’ll be surprised as well to find toilets in places you would least expect it.
 There’s one in Rakuh a Payaman and another one in the Fountain of Youth.
 I guess they’re thinking just in case nature calls and someone is not that comfortable with nature, haha!

-I can also say that the Ivatans are honest, responsible and kind-hearted people.
-I would notice Kuya Jun picking up trash (like plastic bottles, left by other tourist I supposed), he always make sure that we left each tourist spot the way we found it.
+I can also say that the Ivatans are honest, responsible, and kind-hearted people.
+I would notice Kuya Jun picking up trash (like plastic bottles, left by other tourists I supposed), he always makes sure that we left each tourist spot the way we found it.
 That is we’ll bring our trash with us and he’ll always make sure to put the lock back (not exactly a padlock or something, it’s usually just a big piece of wood put across the door or big ropes.

 Passenger jeepney will wait for you, not that you don’t need to hurry up, but it’s like we’ll not really going to leave you just because you’re not there at the exact precise time I’m passing.
 I guess because basically here, everybody kind of knows each other.

-I guess the people and the nature here makes Batanes the perfect get away from your so-busy so-complicated life.
+I guess the people and nature here make Batanes the perfect getaway from your so-busy so-complicated life.
 (And I’m not saying you can’t enjoy it here if you’re neither, it’s just that the place is simply enigmatic that way).
-It’s like this is a sanctuary for worn out souls.
+It’s like this is a sanctuary for worn-out souls.
 I don’t mean to sound melodramatic about it, but life here couldn’t get any simpler that you don’t have to feel less of yourself.
 Not because you may have more than they do (materially) but basically because those things simply don’t matter here.
 But hey, maybe I’m an old soul and I dig things like that.
 It’s really up to you to see and find out for yourself.

 *Especial thanks to my sister who more than willingly pose for these photos ;-)